- What is an OS bootstrap?

 ext2fs

-, the child callsfsys_startup
+, each task callsfsys_startup

 to pass over the control port ofext2fs

 stub, simply forwarding it.
-The child also callsfsys_init
+It also callsfsys_init

 to pass over theproc